rediahmds/tugas-expressjs/README.md

 ### Querying with a certain property

-The server has the ability to find a result with only a few properties if the database
+The server has the ability to find result with only a few properties.